Claudia0642/CALCULATOR/README.md

 # CALCULATOR
-Calculator for the gir course.
+Calculator for the git course.